martinskalicky/skepy-pf/README.md

 A fork of techfreak's [Pathfinder-container](https://gitlab.com/techfreak/pathfinder-container/) docker-compose solution for Pathfinder that is designed to work with Goryn Clade's [Pathfinder](https://github.com/goryn-clade/pathfinder/) fork, using [Traefik](https://traefik.io/) as a reverse proxy to expose the docker container.

+**Modified to work for SKEPY UNIVERSE corporation.** You can use this to install from scratch.
+Following guide is modified for Debian server (12+)

 1. [Installation](#installation)
 2. [Using Traefik](#using-traefik)
 3. [Development](#development)